prajjwal-io/Python-Quant-project/README.md

 2. Select the 10 stocks with the lowest PMAR, Bollinger Bands Ratio, and Percentage Change from 20-day Low.
 3. Rebalance the portfolio to hold a long position of 100 shares of each stock in the selected_stocks list.

+4. Current update - As there are larger than 500 stocks which results in memory allocation error further approach can involve using backtrader for backtesting.

 **Usage:**

 To use the code, you will need to provide the following two files: